Herbies is a corporate and litigation powerhouse with a big international slant.

 Herbert Smith Freehills has a unique advantage among its competitors: twin lead offices in the UK and Australia.
 Their positioning at opposite ends of the earth (and in practically opposite time zones) has proven attractive to clients looking for a 24-hour global service.

 Australia's geographical proximity to Asia – and its several shared time zones – means that the region is a natural candidate for the newly merged firm's expansion plans.
-Legacy Aussie outfit Freehills already had an office in Singapore, but post-merger there have been numerous additions in Bangkok, Beijing, Hong Kong, Kazakhstan, Shanghai, Tokyo and, most recently, Seoul.
+Legacy Aussie outfit Freehills already had an office in Singapore, but post-merger there have been numerous additions in Bangkok, Beijing, Hong Kong, Shanghai, Tokyo and, most recently, Seoul.

 The rush to Seoul